meselgroth/Starcraft2Bot/docs/websockets.md

 # Websockets
 To control Sc2, Blizzard have built an API using gRPC over Websockets.
 Let's get comfortable with Websockets first.

-[Server vs Client]
+Websockets is a communication protocol between 2 programs, one with an IP address or url called the server, the other the client that initiates the connection.

-I find the [MDN Javascript page for websockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) an informative way to get started from the client perspective.
+I find the [MDN Javascript page for websockets](https://developer.mozilla.org/en-US/docs/Web/API/WebSocket) an informative way to get started from a client perspective.

 MDN even has a page to write a [C# websocket server console app](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/Writing_WebSocket_server) using TcpListener from the System.Net.Sockets library.